-'She never loved you, do you hear?' he cried.
-'She only married you because I was poor and she was tired of waiting for me.
-It was a terrible mistake, but in her heart she never loved any one except me!'

-At this point Jordan and I tried to go, but Tom and Gatsby insisted with competitive firmness that we remain - as though neither of them had anything to conceal and it would be a privilege to partake vicariously of their emotions.

-'Sit down, Daisy,' Tom's voice groped unsuccessfully for the paternal note.
-'What's been going on?
-I want to hear all about it.'

-'I told you what's been going on,' said Gatsby.
-'Going on for five years - and you didn't know.'
+"She never loved you, do you hear?" he cried.
+"She only married you because I was poor and she was tired of waiting for me.
+It was a terrible mistake, but in her heart she never loved any one except me!"
+At this point Jordan and I tried to go, but Tom and Gatsby insisted with competitive firmness that we remain-as though neither of them had anything to conceal and it would be a privilege to partake vicariously of their emotions.
+"Sit down, Daisy," Tom's voice groped unsuccessfully for the paternal note.
+"What's been going on?
+I want to hear all about it."
+"I told you what's been going on," said Gatsby.
+"Going on for five years-and you didn't know."
 Tom turned to Daisy sharply.

-'You've been seeing this fellow for five years?'

-'Not seeing,' said Gatsby.
-'No, we could't meet.
-But both of us loved each other all that time, old sport, and you didn't know.
-I used to laugh sometimes' - but there was no laughter in his eyes - 'to think that you didn't know.'
+"You've been seeing this fellow for five years?"
+"Not seeing," said Gatsby.
+"No, we couldn't meet.
+But both of us loved each other all that time, old sport, and you didn't know."
+"Oh-that's all."

-'Oh - that's all.'
 Tom tapped his thick fingers together like a clergyman and leaned back in his chair.

-'You're crazy!' he exploded.
-'I can't speak about what happened five years ago, because I didn't know Daisy then - and I'll be damned if I see how you got within a mile of her unless you brought the groceries to the back door.
+"You're crazy!" he exploded.
+"I can't speak about what happened five years ago because I didn't know Daisy then-and I'll be damned if I see how you got within a mile of her unless you brought the groceries to the back door.
 But all the rest of that's a God damned lie.
-Daisy loved me when she married me and she loves me now.'

-'No,' said Gatsby, shaking his head.
+Daisy loved me when she married me and she loves me now."
+"No," said Gatsby, shaking his head.

-'She does, though.
-The trouble is that sometimes she gets foolish ideas in her head and does't know what she's doing.'
+"She does, though.
+The trouble is that sometimes she gets foolish ideas in her head and doesn't know what she's doing."
 He nodded sagely.
-'And what's more, I love Daisy too.
-Once in a while I go off on a spree and make a fool of myself, but I always come back, and in my heart I love her all the time.'

-'You're revolting,' said Daisy.
-She turned to me, and her voice, dropping an octave lower, filled the room with thrilling scorn: 'Do you know why we left Chicago?
-I'm surprised that they didn't treat you to the story of that little spree.'
+"And what's more I love Daisy too.
+Once in a while I go off on a spree and make a fool of myself, but I always come back, and in my heart I love her all the time."
+"You're revolting," said Daisy.
+She turned to me, and her voice, dropping an octave lower, filled the room with thrilling scorn: "Do you know why we left Chicago?
+I'm surprised that they didn't treat you to the story of that little spree."
 Gatsby walked over and stood beside her.

-'Daisy, that's all over now,' he said earnestly.
-'It does't matter any more.
-Just tell him the truth - that you never loved him - and it's all wiped out forever.'
+"Daisy, that's all over now," he said earnestly.
+"It doesn't matter any more.
+Just tell him the truth-that you never loved him-and it's all wiped out forever."
 She looked at him blindly.
-'Why - how could I love him - possibly?'
+"Why-how could I love him-possibly?"
+"You never loved him."

-'You never loved him.'

 She hesitated.
-Her eyes fell on Jordan and me with a sort of appeal, as though she realized at last what she was doing - and as though she had never, all along, intended doing anything at all.
+Her eyes fell on Jordan and me with a sort of appeal, as though she realized at last what she was doing-and as though she had never, all along, intended doing anything at all.
 But it was done now.
 It was too late.

-'I never loved him,' she said, with perceptible reluctance.
+"I never loved him," she said, with perceptible reluctance.

-'Not at Kapiolani?' demanded Tom suddenly.
-36 'No.'
+"Not at Kapiolani?" demanded Tom suddenly.